Terms of Service

 10.2 Limitation of liability

-To the extent we are liable under applicable law, our total aggregate liability for all claims arising out of or relating to the Services or these terms is limited to the greater of EUR 100 or the total amount you've paid to Fluxer during the twelve months immediately preceding the event giving rise to the claim.
+To the extent we are liable under applicable law, our total aggregate liability for all claims arising out of or relating to the Services or these terms is limited to the greater of EUR 100 or the total amount you have paid to Fluxer during the twelve months immediately preceding the event giving rise to the claim.

 10.3 Your responsibility